Larrea tridentata: Native American medicinals

 Native Americans in the Southwest held beliefs that it treated many maladies, including sexually transmitted diseases, tuberculosis, chicken pox, dysmenorrhea, and snakebite.
 The Coahuilla Indians used the plant for intestinal complaints and tuberculosis.
 The Pima drank a decoction of the leaves as an emetic, and applied the boiled leaves as poultices to wounds or sores.
 Tohono O'odham Indians prepared it medicinally for stiff limbs, snake bites, and menstrual cramps.
-The shrub is still widely used as an herbal medicine in Mexico.
+The shrub is still widely used as a herbal medicine in Mexico.

 In other uses, the reddish-colored lac that exudes from the plant was used by the Tohono O'odham, after boiling, to make a mending glue on broken pottery.

 Herbal supplements and toxicity

 Larrea tridentata is often referred to as chaparral when used as a herbal remedy and supplement; however, it does not grow in the synonymous plant community chaparral.
 The United States Food and Drug Administration has issued warnings about the health hazards of ingesting chaparral or using it as an internal medicine, and discourages its use internally.
 In 2005, Health Canada issued a warning to consumers to avoid using the leaves of Larrea species because of the risk of damage to the liver and kidneys.

 Cancer Research UK states: "We don't recommend that you take chaparral to treat or prevent any type of cancer."